 Mindfulness Before Presentations: A Practical Pre-Speaking Routine

-Mindfulness before presentations is a short, practical routine for noticing your breath, body, thoughts, and nerves before you speak, without trying to force calm or guarantee a better performance.
-Mindful.net can support this with beginner-friendly breathing, body scan, and workday mindfulness guidance you can use before a meeting, interview, or class talk.
+Before you start: mindfulness before presentations is a brief, practical way to notice breath, body sensations, thoughts, and nerves before speaking, without trying to manufacture perfect calm or promise a flawless performance.
+Mindful.net offers beginner-friendly breathing, body scan, and workday mindfulness guidance for moments like a museum docent tour, a job interview, a class talk, or a handoff at the end of a shift.

 Definition: Presentation mindfulness means paying attention to your present-moment experience before and during speaking with a steady, non-judgmental attitude.